pusher/feeds-server-node/readme.md

 * `options`: An object with the following keys
   * `cursor: ?number`: the ID of the first item in the page – if not provided, retrieves the most recently published items
-  * `limit: ?number`: the number of items to retrieve
+  * `limit: ?number`: the number of items to retrieve, defaults to 50

 #### Returns